|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Ac, Th, Pa, U, Np, Pu, Am, Cm, Bk, Cf, Es, Fm, Md, element Z= 102, Lw, element Z = 104, and heavier elements.

-Recall that the essence of spheromak stability theory is that the energy density in the toroidal region is less than the energy density in the adjacent surrounding regions.
-As the radius from the atomic nucleus to a spheromak increases the radial electric field from the nucleus decreases and the spheromak's toroidal magnetic field must change to match.
+Recall that the essence of spheromak stability theory is that the average energy density in the toroidal region inside the spheromak wall is less than the energy density in the adjacent surrounding regions.
+As the radius from the atomic nucleus to a spheromak wall increases the radial electric field from the nucleus decreases and the spheromak's toroidal magnetic field must change to match.
 This issue imposes boundary conditions on the inner and outer spheromaks that set the spheromak sizes and numbers of component electron charges.
 Increasing the number of electrons in a spheromak increases the winding current which reduces the Rc value.
-At increasing radii from the nucleus the spheromak's linear size increases which reduces its toroidal magnetic field strnegth.
+At increasing radii from the nucleus the spheromak's linear size increases which reduces its toroidal magnetic field strength.
 The energy density in the radial electric field must be approximately balanced by the toroidal magnetic field energy density at radii R = Rc and R = Rs.

 There are two types of chemical bonding, ionic bonding and co-valent bonding.